karlvr/SyntaxPane/README.md

 The group-id and version have been adjusted to use my name space at Maven Central:

-    "de.sciss" % "jsyntaxpane" % 1.0.+"
+    "de.sciss" % "jsyntaxpane" % v

+The current version `v` is `"1.0.1+"`

 ### building

-JSyntaxPane builds with sbt 0.12.
+JSyntaxPane builds with sbt 0.13.
 The source code is purely Java at the moment, so no Scala compilation is run.
 The project uses the [sbt-jflex](https://github.com/sbt/sbt-jflex) plugin v0.1-SNAPSHOT, which in turn uses [JFlex](http://jflex.de/) 1.4.3 to generate the lexer Java sources for the supported languages.

 To build run `sbt compile`.
 To run a demo application, run `sbt run`.